magland/ephys_nlm/doc/api/ephys_nlm/ephys_nlm.md

 `ephys_nlm_v1(recording, *, opts, device, verbose=1)`
-:   Denoise an ephys recording using non-local means
+:   Denoise an ephys recording using non-local means.
+The input and output recordings are RecordingExtractors from SpikeInterface.

     Parameters
     ----------